NBA Rumors: Celtics Remain As ‘Most Convenient’ Trade Destination For Anthony Davis, Per ‘Bleacher Report’

 In order to have a strong chance of convincing Kyrie Irving to stay long-term in Boston, Dan Favale of Bleacher Report suggested that the Celtics should land the “ideal sidekick” for the All-Star point guard – Anthony Davis of the New Orleans Pelicans.
 Davis has been the subject of trade rumors since he demanded a trade from the Pelicans before the February NBA trade deadline, and there were speculations that he and Irving dreamt of playing together in Boston.

 As most people think, the Pelicans waited for the 2019 NBA offseason to move Anthony Davis so the Celtics could enter the bidding war.
-Though the Los Angeles Lakers are expected to make another explosive offer to the Pelicans, Favale revealed that the Celtics remain as the “most convenient” trade destination for the All-Star center.
+Though the Los Angeles Lakers are expected to make another explosive offer to the Pelicans, Favale revealed that the Celtics remain the “most convenient” trade destination for the All-Star center.

 “No other team can offer the mishmash of high-end prospects, future picks, cost-controlled contracts and reasonably priced salary filler.
 Exact terms for prospective packages vary.
 The Celtics will not want to trade Jayson Tatum.
 They’ll probably have no choice.
 They certainly won’t want to ship out Jaylen Brown if Tatum is in play.
 His inclusion is more malleable.
 Boston has this year’s Los Angeles Clippers and Sacramento Kings (top-one protection) picks, and all its own future first-rounders to offset Brown’s or Tatum’s exclusion—provided other money is included to make the math work.”